• Skip to primary navigation

 As of October 2019, 25 Nobel Prize winners, 6 Turing Award winners, and 1 Fields Medalist have been affiliated with the University of Michigan.

-Its extensive graduate program offers doctoral degrees in the humanities, social sciences, and STEM fields (science, technology, engineering, and mathematics) as well as professional degrees in architecture, business, medicine, law, pharmacy, nursing, social work, public health, and dentistry.
+Its extensive graduate program offers doctoral degrees in the humanities, social sciences, and STEM fields (science, technology, engineering, and mathematics) and professional degrees in architecture, business, medicine, law, pharmacy, nursing, social work, public health, and dentistry.

 Michigan’s body of living alumni comprises more than 540,000 people, one of the largest alumni bases of any university in the world.